vmazmaz/MQTTCurtains/README.md

 MQTT-enabled motorized curtain track based on ESP8266.

 ## Presentation
-This project is a DIY alternative to system like
+This project is a DIY alternative to the Aqara options and similar.
-Features:
+Features include:
 - Robust design
 - MQTT and Homeassistant auto-discovery enabled
 - Low power usage